skupperproject/refdog/input/resources/routeraccess.md

 </div>
 <div class="attribute-body">

-A named bundle of TLS certificates and keys used for secure router-to-router communication.
+The name of a bundle of TLS certificates and keys used for secure router-to-router communication.
 The bundle contains the trusted server certificate.
 It optionally includes a client certificate and key for mutual TLS.

 On Kubernetes, the value is the name of a Secret in the current namespace.

+On Docker, Podman, and Linux, the value is the name of a directory under `input/certs/` in the current namespace.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td><tr><th>See also</th><td><a href="">Custom certificates</a>, <a href="https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets">Kubernetes TLS secrets</a></td></table>